 1996 I released the album "Moris" in Nanaimo BC.
 Moris is the name of the band and of the only cd released by the group.
 It contained 11 songs I wrote between 1993-95.
 Moris was me on guitar and lead vocals, Jason Euringer on guitar and vocals, Todd Sacerty on bass, and Bob Wilson on drums.
 The Moris album was recorded with Rick Salt engineering and co-producing.
 It was the first ever release from the basement studio in the Queens Hotel building in Nanaimo BC.
 Also on the Morris album was a cover of "Room With The Sir John A View," written by fellow Canadian singer/songwriter and friend of the band, Sarah Harmer.
-Sarah sang on the song on the Moris album.
-Canadian Acoustic Slide Guitar Legend Ken Hamm beautified one of my songs on the album, as did Kate Fenner (Bourbon Tabernacle Choir) with slide dobro and backing vocals on "Fools Parade."
+Sarah sang backing vocals on her on her song on the Moris album.
+Canadian Acoustic Slide Guitar Legend Ken Hamm beautified one of my songs on the album with his vintage dobro, as did Kate Fenner (Bourbon Tabernacle Choir) with backing vocals on "Fools Parade."
 Moris and Rubber Soul were part of a very vibrant live music scene happening at The Queens Hotel in Nanaimo and the many venues in the small city, and up and down the Gulf Islands and throughout western Canada 1980's and into the 1990's.

 Moris won top awards at radio Q100's Rocktoria Contest in Victoria, and C-Fox's Demo Listen in Vancouver in 1996, was featured on MuchWest Music TV, KISM FM in Bellingham Washington's Locals Only Program.
 We played with energy to burn every night we hit the stage.
 From '95-'97 Moris made many friends in a short 2 year existence, and left behind a small musical snapshot of our time in the 90's west coast rock scene.

 1996 - 1998 I hosted a weekly evening of live original music at the Queen's Hotel in Nanaimo which gave a platform for performance and promotion of unsigned original talent from Vancouver Island.
 The weekly event called Locally Grown ran for almost 3 years and helped give the Moris band it's launching pad.